Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Introduction

 \paragraph{Limitations in \uriel{+} Representations} \paragraph{Geographic} Both \uriel{} and \uriel{+} represent each language by a single Glottolog coordinate, with geographic vectors computed as great-circle distances to 299 fixed reference points.
 This single-point proxy misses multi-country and diaspora populations.
 It also reflects historical or administrative geographical locations rather than current speaker distributions which is a key determinant for language contact \cite{nichols1992linguistic}.
-For example, English, French, and Spanish are pinned near cities such as London, Paris, and Madrid, although most speakers of these languages reside elsewhere (Figure~\ref{fig:method}, Geographic).
+For example, English, French, and Spanish are pinned near cities such as London, Paris, and Madrid, although most speakers of these languages reside elsewhere (Figure \ref{fig:method}, Geographic).
 This can result in counter-intuitive discrepancies, causing languages with large, overlapping speaker communities to appear geographically distant and providing misleading signals for transfer.

 \paragraph{Genetic} The current genetic representation flattens the Glottolog tree into sparse, one-hot vectors indicating language family membership (>3700 dimensions, 99.85\% zeros), losing the crucial hierarchical structure of genetic relationships.
 This flat representation counts shared ancestry at all levels equally.
-For example, the close relationship between German and English (West Germanic) is given the same weight as the far more distant relationship between German and Hindi (Indo-European) (Figure~\ref{fig:method}, Genetic), obscuring fine-grained distinctions essential for transfer.
+For example, the close relationship between German and English (Germanic) is given the same weight as the far more distant relationship between German and Hindi (Indo-European) (Figure~\ref{fig:method}, Genetic), obscuring fine-grained distinctions in genetic structure relevant for transfer.

-Moreover, this representation is limited to terminal nodes (languages), failing to provide embeddings for internal nodes (language families and sub-families), which are crucial for historical linguistics.
+Moreover, this representation is limited to terminal nodes (languages), failing to provide embeddings for internal nodes (language families and sub-families).
+Thus, it does not provide a continuous, low-dimensional representation over the genealogical structure itself.